Please feel free to send ANY inquiries to [email protected] OR call/text me at 386-795-0778

 What kind of food do you feed?

-My cats and kittens eat a mix of Purina ONE chicken dry, Iams kitten dry, a variety of Friskies canned foods, Stella and Chewy’s freeze dried, and Temptations treats.
+My cats and kittens eat a mix of Purina ONE chicken dry, Iams kitten dry, a variety of Friskies and Royal Canin canned foods, Fresh is Best freeze dried raw cat food, Fresh is Best freeze dried raw treats, and Temptations treats.

 What kind of litter do you use?